bogdan-d/serpentine/README.md

 ## Features & Customizations

-Here's a summary of what makes Tronic-OS unique:
+Here's a summary of what makes Serpentine unique:

 ### System-Level Changes